TO SEE ALL OUR CLASSES AND TO REGISTER CLICK HERE.

 The full list of classes we currently offer are Lifeguarding, Waterfront Lifeguarding, Junior Lifeguarding, Lifeguard Recertification, Aquatic Attraction Lifeguarding, Shallow Pool Lifeguarding, Lifeguard Management, Water Safety Instructor (WSI), Swimming, CPR/AED, First Aid, Responding to Emergencies, Basic Life Support, Wilderness First Aid, Babysitting Training, Emergency Oxygen and Bloodborne Pathogens.

-Where can I download the Red Cross Lifeguarding book?
+Where can I download the New York State Department of Health Lifeguarding book?

-You can download the Red Cross Lifeguarding book here.
+You can download the New York State Department of Health Lifeguarding book here.

 Is it easy to remember how to do CPR and use an AED?

 Im making a pool party and im looking to hire lifeguards to keep everyone safe.
 How do I hire lifeguards?